marticliment/ElevenClock/README.md

  - It supports all system locales and time formats (they are pulled from the OS)*
  - It shows in all displays except in the primary one (Because you have the default system clock)
  - It supports dark and light theme
+ - It has a hide button to prevent annoying on full-screen
+ - It imitates Windows 11's taskbar clock animation on hover
  - It supports taskbars on the top of the screen
- - It supports seconds (windows 11's default clock can't that)
+ - It supports seconds enabling via locale or regedit (windows 11's default clock can't do that)
  - ElevenClock downloads and installs updates automatically, so you don't have to
  - Clicking the clock shows/hides the notifications and calendar panel
  - Correct alignment and size on HiDPi displays (100%, 200%, 300%) AND on fractional HiDPI displays(125%, 150%, 175%, 250%, etc.)*